If your enterprise or project meets our investment criteria, now’s the time to dig a bit further to see if we’re well matched.

 - PROJECT: For developers seeking project finance in excess of $1 million, we will invest during the construction (post final engineering drawings) and take-out phases in projects and will provide funding at the developer, general partner (GP) and project levels.

-- ENTERPRISE: For entrepreneurs with financing needs ranging from $100,000 to $2,000,000, we create flexible finance structures based on the expected performance of the technology.
-As we are not venture capital investors, our approach is to rely on the credit worthiness of the purchasers rather than on the strength of the enterprise.
-To serve the need of growing enterprises with several products, we can invest the funding exceeding $500,000 that enables the entity to reach greater penetration and scale using milestone reward-based financing structures.
-Our preference is to invest post venture capital but pre Series A or bank financing.
+- ENTERPRISE: For entrepreneurs seeking $100,000 to $2,000,000 in financing, our preference is to invest post venture capital but pre Series A or bank financing.
+We create flexible finance structures, relying on the credit worthiness of the purchasers rather than the enterprise.
+To serve the need of growing enterprises with several products, we can invest over $500,000 to enable greater scale potential, using milestone reward-based financing structures.

 - FUND: For private equity and debt funds, TAF will invest up to $500,000 in mandate-aligned debt funds where returns are expected within three years.
 We will also make similar investments in strategically aligned patient capital funds which have nominal expectations for returns prior to seven to ten years.